-Stars from across the years and genres are raising awareness of environmental issues through the launch of a new fundraising book and album — with more releases planned throughout 2022.
+Stars from across the years and genres are raising awareness of environmental issues through the launch of a new fundraising book and album — with more releases planned.

 Minds Behind The Music features members of some of the world’s biggest bands, including Deep Purple, Genesis, Status Quo, The Who, Thin Lizzy, The Damned, Black Sabbath, Fairport Convention, Jethro Tull and many more.

 Famous names like Francis Rossi, Ian Gillan, Marcella Detroit, Don McLean, Eva Gardner and Suzi Quatro have shared their thoughts on the big issues, from climate change to politics to religion, to help raise awareness of the plight the planet is in.

 The first music released as part of the project is an album of original material, kicking off with a track by Mungo Jerry.

 The band famously recorded ‘In The Summertime’, a song enjoying the heat of the season, a full 50 years before the COP26 climate conference sought to find urgent ways to tackle global warming.

 Now the musicians have added their voices to rising concerns that the climate crisis is spiralling out of control.